 What is wrong with too much practice?

-What's worse is that only practicing for the test really limits your experience and input.
-G.B.C. is only a couple of pages of different questions.
+Secondly, what's worse is that only practicing for the test really limits your experience and input.
+G.B.C. is only a narrow range of discussion questions.
 You cannot possibly hope to get the wide-ranging experience you need to improve your English at a fundamental level if you only ever do one thing in class.

 What should I do?